Wroclaw And Prague In 5 Days - A Lot Of Hassle But Was It All Worth it?

 So, this time I realised that these were not Beavers.
 They are South American Water Rats called Nutria.
 Tourists are advised not to feed them because they have a nasty bite and carry diseases, but still, people here can’t get enough of them.

 That was pretty funny but it can’t have been too pleasant for the man they climbed on.
-I mean it just goes to show that these are basically now are semi domesticated and they will go up to anyone for a bit of food and attention.
+I mean it just goes to show that these are basically not afraid of people.
+They almost seem tame and it’s very likely you will see they will not only let people feed them but pet them as well.

 Going Up To Prague Castle